fedor-ryzhenkov-main/Roll-to-Help/DEPLOYMENT.md

 2. Click "Launch App"
 3. Wait for the build and deployment to complete

-### 6. Run Database Migrations

-After deployment, you need to run your database migrations:

-1. In the App Platform, go to your app
-2. Click on the "Console" tab
-3. Run: `npx prisma migrate deploy`
-4. Optionally run: `npm run db:seed` to populate initial data

-### 7. Verify Deployment
+### 6. Verify Deployment

 - Visit your app URL to confirm it's working
 - Check the logs for any errors
+- Test the Telegram bot by sending `/start` to your bot
-- Test all functionality (browsing games, placing bids, etc.)
+- Test all functionality (browsing games, placing bids, generating verification codes, etc.)

-## Troubleshooting
+## Telegram Bot Operations

+The Telegram bot runs as a separate process alongside your web application using PM2.
+This ensures the bot stays online even during website redeployments or restarts.

-### Common Issues
+### Bot Architecture

-1. **Database Connection Issues**
+- The bot uses the Telegraf library to interact with Telegram's API
+- It runs in polling mode, which is more reliable for most deployments
+- The bot automatically runs database migrations on startup
+- PM2 ensures the bot process restarts if it crashes

+### Testing the Bot

+1. Find your bot on Telegram (using the username you registered with BotFather)
+2. Send `/start` to begin interacting with the bot
+3. Test the verification process:
+   - Generate a code on the website
+   - Send the code to the bot
-   - Verify your `DATABASE_URL` is correctly formatted
+   - Verify that your account is linked
-   - Make sure your database allows connections from your app (check firewall settings)

-2. **Build Failures**
-   - Check the build logs for errors
-   - Ensure all dependencies are properly listed in package.json

-3. **Runtime Errors**
+### Troubleshooting Bot Issues

+If the bot isn't responding:
-   - Check the app logs for details
+1. Check the app logs in Digital Ocean
-   - Verify all environment variables are set correctly
+2. Verify the `TELEGRAM_BOT_TOKEN` is correct
+3. Make sure the bot process is running (you should see both processes in the logs)

 ## Maintenance